uoftgasa/uoftgasa.github.io/markdown/index.md

 	- Open to all
 	- Recorded and posted on [YouTube](https://www.youtube.com/user/citaseminars).
 - **Blackboard Talk**
-	- Informal talk given over lunch by local speakers, held in [MP1318A](#mp-common-rooms)
+	- Weekly informal talk given over lunch by local speakers, held in [MP1318A](#mp-common-rooms)
 	- Talks are intended to interrupted with questions, and have a method/procedure focus
 	- 1 hour long
 	- Open to all
 - **astro-ph Coffee**
-	- Informal discussion of recent arXiv papers in the [AB Lounge](#ab-common-rooms)
+	- Twice weekly informal discussion of recent arXiv papers in the [AB Lounge](#ab-common-rooms)
 	- 1/2 hour long
 	- Open to all
 - **Stars and Planets Discussion Group**
-	- Informal presentations of recent results in the field of stars in planets, held in a seminar room announced by email
+	- Weekly informal presentations of recent results in the field of stars in planets, held in a seminar room announced by email
 	- 1 hour long
 	- Open to all
 - **Pulsar Coffee**
-	- Informal presentations of recent results in the field of pulsars, held in the [CITA Lounge](#mp-common-rooms)
+	- Informal presentations of recent results in the field of pulsars, held in the [CITA Lounge](#mp-common-rooms).
 	- 1 hour long
 	- Open to all
 - **Talk Show**
-	- Informal presentations/discussion of graduate student research with other graduate students
+	- Informal presentations/discussion of graduate student research with other graduate students.
 	- 1 hour long
 	- Open to graduate students
-- **Comology Lunch
+- **Cosmology Lunch**
+	- Informal presentation of recent results in cosmology, held in [15th floor conference room](#mp-common-rooms).
+	- 1 hour long
+	- Open to all
+- **CPS Planet Lunches**
 - [Colloquium](#colloquium)
 		- [CITA Seminars](#cita-seminars)
 		- [Blackboard Talks](#blackboard-talks)